skip to main content

 And engagement is supported by your culture, which you are also responsible for as a leader.
 This is why it's vital for leaders to set the right tone for the organization -- for the sake of engagement, culture and the employee experience.

-Whether you're leading a family, a class or a corporation, leadership means inspiring others to achieve certain outcomes.
+Whether you're leading a family, a class or a corporation, good leadership means inspiring others to achieve certain outcomes.
 And it's up to you to decide whether you are leading positively or negatively -- and whether you choose to focus on engagement or merely output.

 "Improving your leadership begins with a focus on improving what you're already good at."